open-lab-app/open-lap-api/README.md

           "post"
         ],
         "summary": "Get post by ID",
-        "description": "Gets a post given an ID, provided the user\nhas read rights to the group the post belongs to", "operationId": "getPostById",
+        "description": "Gets a post given an ID, provided the user\nhas read rights to the group the post belongs to\n", "operationId": "getPostById",
         "produces": [
           "application/json"